swiftlang/swift/docs/HowToGuides/FAQ.md

 Git's history can sometimes become cluttered with many small commits.
 Fortunately, Git has a feature called `rebase` that allows you to clean up your commit history.
-Here's a simple way to use it, If you want to learn more, [GitHub - About Git rebase](https://docs.github.com/en/get-started/using-git/about-git-rebase) provides a comprehensive overview of `rebase`:
+If you want to learn more,
+[GitHub - About Git rebase](https://docs.github.com/en/get-started/using-git/about-git-rebase)
+provides a comprehensive overview of `rebase`.
+Here's a small gist that goes through the basics on how to use it:

 1. Begin an interactive rebase: Use `git rebase -i HEAD~N`, where `N` is the number of commits from the latest one you want to edit.
 This will open a text editor,